nickp10/mcubed-lineup-insight-data/README.md

 #### <a name="ContestPosition"></a>ContestPosition
 Instances of this classes are associated with a [Contest](#Contest) and represent a position needed to fulfill the contest requirements.
 A player may be listed for a single position, but that player may be used to fulfill any number of available positions in the contest lineup.
 For instance, a player listed as a RB may be eligble to fulfill a RB slot, a RB/WR/TE slot, a Util slot, an MVP slot, etc.

-* `eligiblePlayerPosition: string[]` - Specifies the array of positions that may be used to fulfill the player slot.
+* `eligiblePlayerPositions: string[]` - Specifies the array of positions that may be used to fulfill the player slot.
 For a RB/WR/TE slot, this would be an array containing "RB", "WR", and "TE".
 * `label: string` - Specifies the label that is listed on the contest for the player slot.
 For a RB/WR/TE slot, this would return "RB/WR/TE".
+* `tier?: string` - Optionally specifies a tier used internally for calculating the `positionEligibility` of a [Player](#Player).

 #### <a name="Game"></a>Game
 Instances of this class are associated with a [Contest](#Contest) and represent a game that will be played as part of the contest.